pmorganelli/snowplow-race/README.md

   - `ColliderPopup` is associated with a postable object, to which it sends `Post` when the collider is entered and `Unpost` when the collider is exited.
 The postable object is located by its tag, so once you set a tag in a prefab, it just works without having to do Inspector nonsense.

-They use these prefabs:
+A single tutorial popup uses two prefabs:

   - `Popup` is a UI element that has a background and some text.
 It is based on the score object from the Week 1 tutorial.

   - `TutorialPopup` is a collider that will make an associated popup visible when the collider is entered.

+To add the existing tutorial popups to a new scene.

+  - Drag the `TutorialPopups` prefab onto a Canvas object.
+This prefab has tutorials for WADF keys, plus one that says to clear all the snow.
+Each popup has an identifying tag.

+  - Drag the `TutorialColliders` prefab into the scene.
+Each existing collider has the name of the tag already in it, so there is no work to be done in the Inspector.

+  - If the new scene's map is different from the VK map, then the colliders will be in the wrong places.
+(But in that case, do we even need the tutorials?)
+All of the colliders will have to be moved to new locations.
+And then the `TutorialColliders` object will need to be dragged back into `Assets/Prefab`, and the new prefab given a name that associates it with the new map.

 To create a tutorial popup:

-  - Drag the `TutorialPopup` collider into the scene.
-Adjust the collider size, position, and angle to where you want it to appear.
-The popup will post when there is a vehicle inside the collider.
-Rename the object to give a hint as to what it is supposed to pop up.

-  - Drag a `Popup` prefab into the UI Canvas, making it a child of the canvas.
+  - Drag a `Popup` prefab into the UI Canvas, making it a child of `TutorialPopups`.
 Adjust its position to where you want it to pop up on the screen.
 Rename the object to give a hint as to what text it pops up.
+Now use the Inspector to give the object a new, unique **tag** that will distinguish the new popup from all other popups and objects.

   - If the popup is supposed to be visible at startup, check the box in its `Postable` component.

   - Now go to the `Text` child of the `Popup` object and set the text.

+  - The last step is to create a collider that activates the popup on entry.
+Drag the `TutorialPopup` collider prefab into the scene, making it a child of `TutorialColliders`.
+Adjust the collider size, position, and angle to where you want it to appear.
+Use the Inspector to store the tag name of the popup you just created in the Canvas.
+The popup will post when there is a vehicle inside the collider.
+Rename the object to give a hint as to what it is supposed to pop up.

 # Scene sketches